GoogleCloudPlatform/terraform-google-secured-data-warehouse/docs/FAQ.md

 }

 ```

+As an alternative, the [Google Cloud Project Factory](https://github.com/terraform-google-modules/terraform-google-project-factory) Terraform Module also allows for the inclusion of a new project in an [existing perimeter](https://github.com/terraform-google-modules/terraform-google-project-factory/blob/e444e2ae47632bfc7f1c060be6db1ab15e1cfb9d/variables.tf#L250).

 **Note:** use the input `additional_restricted_services` for additional services from your project that need to be protected by the service perimeter.